[Updated September 14, 2021]

 It once linked Bristol, Tennessee to Lynchburg, Virginia.
 The grassy valley to the west is dotted with pastoral farmhouses and barns.

-Technically, Marbry Mill is not listed as an overlook, but a photo op here is such a classic among the Blue Ridge Parkway views that it really does require a stop.
+Technically, Mabry Mill is not listed as an overlook, but a photo op here is such a classic among the Blue Ridge Parkway views that it really does require a stop.

-Marbry Mill is an old water mill that’s visible from the Parkway.
+Marbry Mill is an old grist mill that’s visible from the Parkway.
 A short trail around the grounds reveals several more old buildings—a cabin, a blacksmith shop, a sawmill—that make the stop worthwhile.

 There is also a restaurant here, and free concerts on Sundays.

 Located shortly before you reach the Virginia-North Carolina border, Groundhog Meadow Overlook is often cited as one of the best stops on the Blue Ridge Parkway.